busenurk/comp4/README.md

 -----------

-It includes the spring semester (2021) lecture notes for BSP2044 - Computer IV course.
+The repo includes the spring semester (2021) lecture notes for BSP2044 - Computer IV course.
 Lecture notes are updated every week, please be careful to follow the current version.

 Have fun!